 Candidates who are 16-18 years of age must provide written approval from the school district in which they reside or a notarized statement on the completion of a home-based instruction program in order to be eligible for GED testing.
 The GED Tests cannot be administered to persons under 16 years of age.

-2.)
-Approved Photo Identification
+1.)
+Appropriate Photo Identification

 Contact the Washington State Department of Licensing for information on obtaining a WA state ID.
 Here is a link to their website with DOL locations and document requirements: WA DOL - ID cards

-Social Studies – 70 minutes
+Social Studies - 90 minutes

-Science – 80 minutes
+Science - 90 minutes

 What scores must I earn to pass?